-The property is monitored (general observations) for the presence of feral animals including the fox as part of Ashton's existing management framework.
-If levels of activity are significant, culling techniques are carried out within the Application Area.
+The property is monitored (general observations) for the presence of feral animals including the fox.
+If levels of activity are significant, culling techniques are carried out.
 Relevant threat abatement plans include predation by red fox.

 g) whether the action proposed constitutes or is part of a key threatening process or is likely to result in the operation of, or increase the impact of, a key threatening process.